btn0s/strella/docs/PLAN.md

   - Test UI with potential users for intuitiveness and clarity
   - Define UI styling guidelines and component patterns

+- This phase should specifically define and validate the core interaction mechanics for the visual design mode, even if full implementation is later, to inform data model requirements.

+**Milestone:** 0.3 User Feedback Session on Core UX Prototypes

 ### Phase 1 – Foundational Type System & Core Models

 - **1.1 Core Type Definitions**